ryanrcheng/ChengGroupUKY/content/team/example/index.md

 ---
-title: Devilal Dahal, Ph.D. in Computational Physics
+title: Devilal Dahal, Ph.D. (postdoc)
-  font_size: l
-summary: Devilal is a postdoc
-  font_size: m
+summary: Devilal received his Ph.D. in Computational Physics from the University of Southern Mississippi under the supervision of Professor Parthapratim Biswas.
+Devilal project currently focuses on the mechanics of the nucleus.
 #tags:
 #  - Deep Learning
 #date: '2016-04-27T00:00:00Z'